guest271314/captureSystemAudio/README.md

 <h5>Synopsis</h5>

-Capture audio monitor device with PulseAudio at Linux, stop the capture, then save audio locally, when local files watched by `inotifywait` are accessed or opened using File API and, or Native File System.
+Open local files watched by `inotifywait` from [inotify-tools](https://github.com/inotify-tools/inotify-tools) to capture audio monitor device at Linux, pipe output to a local file, stop audio capture, and get the resulting file.

 <h5>Dependencies</h5>